Torrs Hydro

 Torrs Hydro is a micro hydroelectric scheme, owned by the community, in New Mills, Derbyshire.

-It is located on the River Goyt, immediately after its confluence with the River Sett at the Torr weir.
+It is on the River Goyt, immediately below its confluence with the River Sett at the Torr weir.
 A 2.4-metre diameter steel trough screw turbine generates up to 63 kW of electricity.

 History

-Torr weir was built across the Goyt, to provide a head for the Torr Mill which occupied the same site.
+Torr weir was built across the Goyt to provide a head for the Torr Mill, which occupied the same site.
 Torr Mill burnt down in 1912.

-On 20 September 2007 Torrs Hydro New Mills Limited, an Industrial and Provident Society for the Benefit of the Community was formed. £100,000 of capital was raised from 200 members.
+On 20 September 2007 Torrs Hydro New Mills Limited, an Industrial and Provident Society for the Benefit of the Community, was formed. £100,000 of capital was raised from 200 members.
 Construction began in March 2008, and on 8 June the screw was delivered.
 It weighs 11 tonnes.
 Commissioning started in August and the scheme was handed over on 4 September 2008.
-Torrs Hydro has an agreement to sell its electricity to The Co-operative Group which uses it to power its businesses, including its Co-op Food branch in New Mills.
+Torrs Hydro has an agreement to sell its electricity to The Co-operative Group, which uses it to power its businesses, including its Co-op Food branch in New Mills.